fpsvogel/fpsvogel.com/src/_posts/2023-08-15-macos-for-pc-users-part-2.md

 In short, I find that **using Linux is more educational**, even if it involves a lengthier setup.
 (And my only experience with Linux is installing it on formerly-Windows PCs.
 These days there are lots of PCs that ship with Linux, where there are fewer hardware compatibility issues to work around.)

 And even if getting set up in Linux does take longer, that's far outweighed by **the ongoing cost of being a software developer on a Mac**.
 I've spent more time working around errors installing developer tools on my Mac that *just worked* in Linux, than vice versa.
-Perhaps this is because I started using a Mac in the M1 generation, when not all tools supported the ARM chips. *Perhaps.* But I suspect that when web servers are running on Linux, it's only natural that maintaining a development environment would be simpler on my Linux machine.
+Perhaps this is because I started using a Mac in the M1 generation, when not all tools supported the ARM chips.
+Perhaps it's because as a newcomer I just don't know the common workarounds. *Perhaps.* But I suspect that when web servers are running on Linux, it's only natural that maintaining a development environment would be simpler on my Linux machine.

 I'll stop complaining now.
 Focus on the positive…